queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 22,400

-Once per short rest, as a reaction to taking damage, you may jumpstart your shield regen and immediately gain shield points equal to your regen amount..
+Once per short rest, as a reaction to taking damage, you may jumpstart your shield regen and immediately gain shield points equal to your regen amount.

 ___Set Bonus (3 of 4).___ When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).